BIO6032/2019_replication_HastingsPowell_1991/article/article.md

 Indeed, $x$ varies approximately from 0.2 to 1.0, $y$ from 0.0 to 0.4, and $z$ from 7.5 to 10.5 (@fig:fig2), as seen in the original paper.

-Second, the time series of $x$ from $t = 0$ to $500$ supports the chaotic behavior of the system, with slightly different initial conditions leading to increasingly different trajectories(@fig:fig3).
-The values themselves are almost identical to Hastings & Powell's until $t \approx 250$, at which point they start to diverge, but this behavior was to be expected without the exact same initial conditions.
+Second, the time series of $x$ from $t = 0$ to $500$ supports the chaotic behaviour of the system, with slightly different initial conditions leading to increasingly different trajectories(@fig:fig3).
+The values themselves are almost identical to Hastings & Powell's until $t \approx 250$, at which point they start to diverge, but this behaviour was to be expected without the exact same initial conditions.

 Third, our bifurcation diagrams (@fig:fig4) have the same general shapes as the ones of